 As more snack items are unveiled in flexible packaging, there are some key considerations to make sure your package stands out from the crowd.

 First things first: packaging design.
 It’s common knowledge that an eye-catching design promotes a strong brand presence, as well as a higher value.
 But great design can’t stand on its own — it needs to be printed in a way that fully brings that design to life.
 Digital printing allows you to do just that.
-Digital printing allows for high-impact graphics, bright colors, and 360 degrees of design, including images and marketing information, nutritional information and the brand story.
+Digital printing allows for high-impact graphics, bright colours, and 360 degrees of design, including images and marketing information, nutritional information and the brand story.

 Photo credit: Ka-Pop